Time/Venue |

 - Q&A

-- Organ preservation in early-stage rectal cancer - a clash of philosophies?
+Organ preservation in early-stage rectal cancer - a clash of philosophies?

-- Early rectal cancer; local excision as first strategy followed by TESAR if high risk features, is the best approach?
+- Early rectal cancer; local excision as first strategy followed by TESAR if high risk features, is this the best approach?
 Jurriaan Tuynman, (Netherlands)

-- (Chemo)radiotherapy and assessment of response.
+- (Chemo) radiotherapy and assessment of response.
 Can the STARTREC trial define the best approach to early rectal cancer?
-Hans De Wilt, Radboud, (Netherlands)

 - Q&A

-- OReCO MDT Panel, in collaboration with PELICAN
+OReCO MDT Panel, in collaboration with PELICAN

 |